up

 Justification

 In FY97, the County eliminated the Suburban District Tax and expanded its street tree maintenance program from the old Suburban District to include the entire County.
-The street tree population has now increased from an estimated 200,000 trees to about 350,000 trees, with a typical life span of 60 years.
+The street tree population in the county is nearly 500,000 trees, with a typical life span of 60 years.
 Since that time, only pruning in reaction to emergency/safety concerns has been provided.
 The preservation of the street tree canopy through tree maintenance provides a reduction in hazardous situations and a healthier urban forest canopy.
 Tree maintenance will decrease storm damage and cleanup costs, right-of-way obstruction and safety hazards to pedestrians and motorists, strengthen structural integrity, decrease public security risk, and decrease liability claims.
 The Forest Preservation Task Force Report (October, 2000) recommended the development of a green infrastructure CIP project for street tree maintenance.
 The Forest Preservation Strategy Update (July, 2004) reinforced the need for a CIP project that addresses street trees (Recommendations in the inter-agency study of tree management practices by the Office of Legislative Oversight (Report #2004-8 - September, 2004) and the Tree Inventory Report and Management Plan by Appraisal, Consulting, Research, and Training Inc. (November, 1995).
-Studies have shown that healthy trees provide significant year-round energy saving.
-Winter windbreaks can lower heating costs by 10 to 20 percent, and summer shade can lower cooling costs by 15 to 35 percent.
-Every tree that is planted and maintained saves $150 to $250 in energy costs per year.
-In addition, a healthy street tree canopy captures the first 0.5 inch of rainfall reducing the need for storm water management facilities.
+Studies have shown that healthy trees provide significant year-round energy savings.
+Trees, acting as windbreaks in the winter, can lower heating costs by 10 to 25 percent, and summer shade can lower cooling costs by 15 to 35 percent.
+In addition to individual household energy savings, trees reduce the demand for cooling across entire communities by mitigating the urban heat island effect.
+Healthy street tree canopy also captures the first 0.5 inch of rainfall, reducing the need for stormwater management facilities.

 anchor